Color has three observable dimensions:

 There are four "true" tones and they correlate rather beautifully with the four seasons: Winter, Spring, Summer, and Autumn.
 Each True Tone has one property in common with every other True Tone:

-As in the familiar color wheel, color moves from warm to cool and cool to warm.
 As one True Tone flows into the next (cool to warm or warm to cool), their interactions create Neutral Tones.
 Neutral Tones are not truly warm or cool, but they do lean one way or another, creating cool-neutrals (CN) and warm-neutrals (WN).
 Neutral Tones are named after the shared property of the two seasons that influence them:

 Winter + Spring = Bright Winter (CN) and Bright Spring (WN).